 - If you have health insurance coverage from your employer that meets the minimum essential coverage requirement, or have other health care coverage (through Medicare, Medicaid, CHIP, VA Medical Benefits Package, or TRICARE), you are covered and don't need to worry about paying the shared responsibility payment or enrolling for health coverage available through the Health Insurance Marketplace.

 - If you are offered and decline health insurance coverage (that meets the minimum essential coverage requirement) from your employer, you must pay the shared responsibility payment or claim an exemption, if eligible.
 Members of federally recognized tribes and other individuals who are eligible to receive services from Indian health care providers will have access to a special exemption, but other exemptions are available as well.

 - If you are not offered health insurance coverage through your employer or are unemployed, you may be eligible for coverage through the Health Insurance Marketplace.
 To learn more about health insurance options, please visit Healthcare.gov .

 - If you are interested in applying for an exemption, please visit Healthcare.gov .

 - American Indians and Alaska Natives have access to affordable health care coverage options through the Health Insurance Marketplace.
 You may now be eligible to purchase insurance coverage or determine if you qualify to enroll in Medicaid.
-If you qualify for and enroll in a plan through the Health Insurance Marketplace, you may be eligible for premium tax credit assistance (which is based on your income) and/or cost sharing waivers (based on being a member of a federally recognized tribe).
+If you qualify for and enroll in a plan through the Health Insurance Marketplace, you may be eligible for premium tax credit assistance (which is based on your income) and/or cost sharing reductions (based on being a member of a federally recognized tribe).
 To find out what you're eligible for, please visit and fill out an application on Healthcare.gov .